haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Chore tracker.md

 # Input parsing
 - Maybe only store index in parser head
-- Add a way to specify that the last stick direction must be present when move is triggering
-	- Maybe do this automatically for all normals?
-	- Maybe do it outside the parser?
+- Automatically check if the last direction of the input is still being held for all normals detected with [[Normal and special detector function]]?

 # Waiting for upstream
 - Can you use const sin for angles in jumps yet?